clo4/datapacks/README.md

 [announcing player status to the server](#afk-announce-announce-status-to-server) and [coloring AFK player names gray](#afk-team-color-names-of-afk-players).

+This is a server utility.
+I value composability over functionality, preferring to have less built in to the datapack and allowing you to build the features you need on top of it.
+If you don't want advancements, or announcements, or sleeping, or _whatever_, you can just pick the features you _do_ want and use them without any issues or complicated mess trying to remove them from someone else's datapack.

 ## Table of Contents

 - [afk, a Minecraft datapack to detect AFK players](#afk-a-minecraft-datapack-to-detect-afk-players)